 Open Tree Canopy – Vegetation dominated by trees with crowns not usually touching, typically with 25-60% crown cover.

-Prescribed Fire – Any fire ignited by management actions to meet specific objectives (NWCG Glossary of Wildland Fire Terminology).
+Prescribed Fire (Rx) – Any fire ignited by management actions to meet specific objectives.

 Sentinel 2 Imagery – Multispectral Instrument image data from the European Space Agency’s Sentinel 2A and Sentinel 2B satellites.
 Image scenes (tiles) have a footprint area of approximately 10,000 square kilometers and a pixel resolution of 10-20 meters.
 Spectral information is contained in several bands representing distinct wavelengths in the visible, infrared, and thermal portions of the electromagnetic spectrum.